Marketing Or Gambling?

 I cringe at the thought of an agency throwing their clients hard-earned cash into a bottomless hole in the ground before getting the basics of marketing right.
 Read to the end of this article and you’ll get a gem of advice that every SME business is neglecting.
 In fact, most large businesses are neglecting this too.

 As we all know, many SME’s are barely keeping head above water and every dollar counts.
 Many business owners have been caught in the past by quick-talking salesman who promises the world, and when the results don’t pan out as anticipated, the business owner feels a stabbing sensation in their chest.
 They grow wiser and perhaps become a little gun-shy toward the next strategy presented to them.
 It seems like many marketing services are purchased on gut-feel or out of the desperate need for more sales.
 The business owner knows they need to do something, and when a smartly dressed negotiator presents an idea, the business owner crosses their fingers, closes their eyes and gambles for a pay-off.

-So how do business owners know what marketing service gets the best results?
+So how do business owners know what online marketing service gets the best results?